 Lavender is another fragrant choice.
 The flowers can be used in soaps or as a flavour in drinks and desserts.
-If you live in zone 3 like I do, Lavender is extremely difficult to grow and won’t overwinter.
+If you live in Zone 3 like I do, Lavender can be extremely difficult to grow and won’t overwinter.

 Lupins are a gorgeous choice in the garden, but also dangerous for kids and pets.

 Marigolds are easy to start from seed and are a good companion plant in the vegetable garden.
 I love the taller cut flower varieties like Mary Hellen and Crackerjack.

 Every garden needs a mint plant, but keep it in a pot, as it is highly invasive.

 Another herb that is loved by both bees and humans.

 Nasturtiums are edible flowers with a peppery taste, and their seeds are easy to collect and grow.

 A beautiful and very hardy bedding plant.
 Pansies often survive a light frost or two.

 Planting a Peony bush?
 Just make sure you keep it farther away from the house so ants aren’t encouraged to come through your doors.
 Learn more about growing peonies here.